-Fig. S27.
-Network performances for different quantized bounds at the same quantized bits.
-(A) The quantized bits were chosen at 3.
-(B) The final weights distribution of the hidden layer (500200) for the quantized bound of 0.1, 2.0 and 4.0, respectively.
+Supplementary Fig. 27.
+Network performances for different quantized bounds at the same quantized bits. a, The quantized bits were chosen at 3. b, The final weights distribution of the hidden layer (500200) for the quantized bound of 0.1, 2.0 and 4.0, respectively.